Star Trek: Strange New Worlds season 1: Writing

 Myers began work on the series in March 2020, working from home due to the COVID-19 pandemic.
-Co-creators Goldsman, Kurtzman, and Jenny Lumet had written the first episode by the time of the series' official announcement that May, and a writers room for the first season was underway by July.
+Co-creators Goldsman, Kurtzman, and Jenny Lumet had written the first episode by the series' announcement that May, and a writers' room for the first season was underway by July.
 Stories for all 10 episodes were broken by the end of that month.
-Other writers for the season include Sarah Tarkoff, Akela Cooper, Bill Wolkoff, Davy Perez, Beau DeMayo, Robin Wasserman, and Onitra Johnson.
-In August, Kurtzman said they had been able to get "quite ahead in scripts" for the season, compared to seasons of previous Star Trek series, due to the pandemic postponing the start of production.
-Goldsman said the series was more episodic than Discovery and Star Trek: Picard, though it still has recurring character arcs.
-He took particular inspiration from Star Trek: The Original Series while Myers was more of a Star Trek: The Next Generation and Star Trek: Deep Space Nine fan.
-The writers wanted to show the full potential of the series by giving each episode a "dramatically" different genre and tone.
+Other writers for the season included Sarah Tarkoff, Akela Cooper, Bill Wolkoff, Davy Perez, Beau DeMayo, Robin Wasserman, and Onitra Johnson.
+In August, Kurtzman said they had been able to get "quite ahead in scripts" compared to previous Star Trek seasons due to the pandemic postponing the start of production.
+Goldsman said the series was more episodic than Discovery and Star Trek: Picard (2020–2023), though it still has recurring character arcs.
+He took particular inspiration from Star Trek: The Original Series (1966–1969) while Myers was more of a Star Trek: The Next Generation (1987–1994) and Star Trek: Deep Space Nine (1993–1999) fan.
+The writers wanted to show the full potential of the series by giving each episode a dramatically different genre and tone.